betanight/summer_jam/README.md

 ---

-**Data Analysis Team**: Focus on expanding the dataset and improving categorization **Backend Team**: Focus on optimization algorithms and API performance **Integration Team**: See SOFTWARE_ENGINEERS_GUIDE.md for frontend integration
+**Data Analysis Team**: Focus on expanding the dataset and improving categorization and focus on optimization algorithms and API performance

+**Integration Team**: See SOFTWARE_ENGINEERS_GUIDE.md for frontend integration